pingidentity/pingidentity-devops-getting-started/docs/getStarted.md

 <a name="devopsReg"></a>
 ## DevOps registration

 Registering for our DevOps program grants you credentials that can be provided as variables to PingIdentity containers.
-This streamlines license issues by allowing the container to automatically rerieve an evaluation license upon container startup.
+This streamlines license issues by allowing the container to automatically retrieve an evaluation license upon container startup.

   > Evaluation licenses are short-lived and *not* intended for use in production deployments.